• Skip to primary navigation

 Filipino tamales is not the same as the Mexican tamales.
 They are both delicious but totally different.

-Years after I moved to the US, I saw a tamales recipe on the box of the Bibingka Mix.
-I made it and it closely resembled the tamales I grew up liking.
-I made some minor adjustments to the amount of coconut milk.
-For my taste, the recipe called for too much coconut milk making it too rich.
 Instead of using freshly squeezed coconut milk, I used the one in can and reduced it in half.
 Coconut milk has an intense flavor and too much of it can make any dish too rich.

 Pinoy Tamales Recipe is Today's Delight

 If you love coconut milk, feel free to add another can to this recipe.
+Also, if you like grating fresh coconut and squeeze the coconut cream and milk, you can use that as well.

-I am so glad I was adventurous.
-It doesn’t have to be Christmas to enjoy this Filipino Tamales.
-With every savory bite, it reminds me of Christmas in the Philippines.
+I am so glad I was adventurous and tried the recipe.
+Now, it doesn’t have to be Christmas to enjoy this delicious Filipino Tamales.

-I experimented one time by making a tray of tamales wrapped in banana leaves and steamed.
-It was OK but I prefer the individually wrapped tamales.
 Also, tamales immersed in boiling water has a smoother texture than steamed, in my opinion.
-Similar to cassava suman I find it tastier when cooked in boiling water.
+Similar to cassava suman I find it tastier when submerged and cooked in boiling water.

 If you find that cooking it in boiling water is too much work for you, go ahead and steam it.